-The JOY claims are located approximately 20 km north of the former Kemess South Mine and the government-approved Kemess underground project ("Kemess District").
-In mid-2017, Centerra Gold Inc.

-("Centerra") purchased the Kemess District from AuRico Metals Inc. for \$310 million1.
+The JOY claims are located approximately 20 km north of the former Kemess South Mine and the government approved Kemess underground project ("Kemess District").
+In mid-2017, Centerra Gold Inc. ("Centerra") purchased the Kemess District from AuRico Metals Inc. for \$310 million1.
 JOY is host to the open-ended PINE porphyry Cu-Au deposit (the "PINE Deposit") and a pipeline of other large and high potential, district porphyry Cu-Au targets, which cluster on the property.

-Amarc has entered into an alliance with Freeport-McMoran Minerals Properties Canada Inc. ("Freeport"). a wholly-owned subsidiary of Freeport-McMoRan Inc., to efficiently advance the JOY District.
+Amarc has entered into an alliance with Freeport-McMoRan Minerals Properties Canada Inc. ("Freeport"), a wholly-owned subsidiary of Freeport-McMoRan Inc., to efficiently advance the JOY District.
 Under the terms of the agreement Freeport may acquire up to a 70% ownership interest by making staged investments totalling \$110 million.
-Freeport increased its Year 1 contribution in the 2021 JOY exploration program by $\sim 50\%$ - from \$4 million to \$5.94 million, and is continuing its earn-in on the JOY District into a second drilling season funding approximately \$14 million in 2022 for its Year 2 contribution.
-Amarc is the project operator.
+Freeport increased its Year 1 contribution in the 2021 JOY exploration program by \sim 50% - from \$4 million to \$5.94 million, and is continuing its earn-in on the JOY District completing a second drilling season funding approximately \$14 million in 2022 for its Year 2 contribution.

-The Amarc exploration team completed 15,427 m of helicopter-supported drilling at JOY this year, with the goal of expanding the known mineralization at the PINE Deposit, while commencing drill testing of a number of deposit scale copper-gold targets clustered across the District.
-In addition, further ground survey work was undertaken to delineate new targets for drill testing.
-More than 8,000 core, rock and soil samples have been dispatched to the laboratory for preparation and analyses.
-As results from these analyses are received over the months ahead, they will be complied, interpreted and released.
+The Amarc exploration team completed 15,427 m of helicopter-supported drilling at JOY in 2022, with the goal of expanding the known mineralization at the PINE Deposit, while commencing drill testing of a number of deposit scale copper-gold targets clustered across the District.
+As laboratory results from the analyses of this drilling are received, they will be complied, interpreted and released.
+In addition, in 2022 the Company undertook further systematic ground survey work which has continued to identify significant new porphyry copper-gold deposit targets across JOY that have not yet been drill tested, while further refining existing deposit targets along major structural trends.

-Amarc's DUKE District is located 80 km northeast of Smithers within the broader Babine Region (the "District"), one of BC's most prolific porphyry Cu-Au belts.
-The Babine Region, a 40 by 100 km northnorthwesterly striking mineralized belt is host to Noranda Mines' past producing Bell and Granisle Cu-Au mines that produced a total of 1.1 billion pounds of Cu, 634,000 ounces of Au and 3.5 million ounces of Ag2, and the advanced stage Morrison Cu-Au deposit.
-The DUKE District includes both the DUKE porphyry Cu deposit target discovery and a series of high potential porphyry Cu-Au deposit targets generated from the Company's comprehensive district scale targeting programs.
+Amarc's DUKE District is located 80 km northeast of Smithers within the broader Babine Region, one of BC's most prolific porphyry Cu-Au belts.
+The Babine Region, a 40 by 100 km north- northwesterly striking mineralized belt is host to Noranda Mines' past producing Bell and Granisle Cu-Au mines that produced a total of 1.1 billion pounds of Cu, 634,000 ounces of Au and 3.5 million ounces of Ag2, and the advanced stage Morrison Cu-Au deposit.
+The DUKE District includes both the DUKE porphyry Cu deposit discovery and a series of high potential porphyry Cu-Au deposit targets generated from the Company's comprehensive district scale targeting programs.

-Amarc has entered into a funding agreement in respect of the DUKE District with Boliden Mineral Canada Ltd. ("Boliden"), a wholly-owned subsidiary of the Boliden Group.
+In late 2022, Amarc has entered into a funding agreement in respect of the DUKE District with Boliden Mineral Canada Ltd. ("Boliden"), a wholly-owned subsidiary of the Boliden Group.
 Under the terms of the Agreement, Boliden may earn up to a 70% ownership interest, by making staged exploration and development investments totalling \$90 million.
 Boliden can earn an initial 60% interest by funding \$30 million of exploration and development expenditures within four years of the effective date of the Agreement, of which CDN\$5 million is a committed amount.
 Amarc is the project operator.